What the study found

 - Respiratory tract infections were the most common severe infections reported.

-- Older age increased the risk of severe infection in multivariate analysis.
+- Older age was associated with a higher risk of severe infection.

-- The study excluded 2 patients who developed Pneumocystis jirovecii pneumonia, leaving 87 patients for analysis.
+- The study excluded 2 patients who developed Pneumocystis jirovecii pneumonia.

 Disclosure